medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 It is optional for systems to support sending corrections, however it is a requirement that all systems can receive and show corrections as well as display in the user interface that a CareCommunication has been corrected.

 ##### Correction
 A correction must be sent if the user has a correction to category, topic, message text, sender’s signature, the content in an attached file and/or author information in relation to the attached file, such as author’s name and time of creation.
 When the system corrects a CareCommunication, the correction must both contain the corrections and a technical reference to the specific CareCommunication that is being corrected.
+A simple illustration of a correction can be seen on <a href="#Fig5">Figure 5</a>.
 * The user can only correct a CareCommunication that the sender system itself has sent.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">